Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'test' or other siblings.
-The description only states what it does, not when it's appropriate or what prerequisites might exist.
+No guidance is provided on when to use this tool versus siblings like 'test' or 'build'.
+The description only states what it does, leaving the agent without context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.